wdimmy/DatalogMTL_Practical_Reasoning/README.md

 <span id="data"/>

 #### 1. Programs and Datasets </a>
+We put in the **programs** and **datasets** folders all the programs and datasets used in our evaluation apart from the datasets in Figure 4, which exceed the size limit of GitHub folders.
+Subfolders
-Apart from the datasets of Figure 4 (due to the size limitation in the github), we put in the **programs** and **datasets** folders all datasets and programs grouped by fig1_left, fig1_right, fig2, fig3, fig4, which correspond to figure1(left), figure1(right), figure2, figure3, figure4 in our paper.
-Users cna easily find the corresponding datasets and programs used in our experiments according to the folder and file name.
-For example, 10 related datasets and 10 related
+fig1_left, fig1_right, fig2, fig3, and fig4 correspond to figure1(left), figure1(right), figure2, figure3, and figure4 in our paper, respectively.
+As such, users can easily locate the datasets and programs used in our experiments according to the folder and file names.
+For example, the 10 related datasets and 10 related
-programs for the experimental results of figure 1(left) in our paper are put in **datasets/fig1_left** and **datasets/fig1_right**.
+programs for the experimental results presented in figure 1(left) can be found in **datasets/fig1_left** and **programs/fig1_left**.

-For large datasets excluded in the github repo, we encourage interested users to generate these datasets themselves according to the generation methods provided in the subsequent section.
+For large datasets excluded in this repo, we encourage interested users to generate these datasets themselves according to the generation methods provided in the subsequent section.

 <span id="generator"/>

-#### 2. Data Generator </a>
+#### 2. Data Generation </a>

-The above-mentioned datasets were all synthetic datasets, so we also describe the process of automatic generation in the following two parts in case some users want to generate some new synthetic datasets by themselves.
+In this section we describe how the benchmark data was generated.
+We provide the relevant generators where possible in case users would like to generate new synthetic datasets by themselves.

 <span id="lubm"/>